Multiple NACHA Returns (Per Payment Profile)

 To access Multiple Returns, navigate to Settings > Company Settings > Merchant > Multiple Returns inside your LoanPro account.

-To add a new rule, click
+To add a new rule, click the 'Add' button.

 In the top section, choose when an action for a payment profile and the associated loan will be triggered.
 To do this, enter the following information:

 - Status - This just specifies whether this action will be active on your account or not.

 - Name - Give a name to this action to distinguish it from others you might create.

 - NACHA Returns - Specify the return codes that will be included to trigger this action.
 Use the + to add more return codes if you'd like to use multiple.

 - Number of Returns - This is the number of returns for the specified return code(s) that will trigger the action.